cm-dyoshikawa/niseline/README.md

 niseliff
   .init({
-    liffId: 'DEFAULT_LIFF_ID', // You can any value
+    liffId: 'DEFAULT_LIFF_ID', // You can use any value })
-  })
   .then(() => {
     ReactDOM.render(